FaSalih/OpenSPGen/README.md

    conda env create -n spg-env --file spg.yml
    ```
 5. Add the location of the `Python` directory to your device's path variable.
-6. Run the installation tests (will run a sigma profile generation job for methane with different inputs - a SMILES, a CAS number and a pre-optimized xyz).
+6. Run the installation tests (will run a sigma profile generation job for methane with different inputs - a SMILES, a CAS number and a pre-optimized xyz). *You may need to edit the environment section of the script before running tests.*
    ```
    ./run-tests.sh
    ```

-6. To run future jobs, either copy the `Python` folder into your working directory or add the path where it was installed to your `PATH` variable.
+6. To run future jobs, either copy the `Python` folder into your working directory or add the path where it was installed (`<SPG-installation-path>/Python/`) to your `PATH` variable.

 *Note: Because the DFT software used in this package is only available for Linux and macOS distributions, the complete tool can only be run and should be installed on those machines.